CincyTech/cincy-tech-slack-coc/README.md

 **Please be mindful that things you say here may at some point become public**.
 We cannot prevent people from screencapping or otherwise logging this slack.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ### Message Retention:
-Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of `CincyTechSlack`.
+Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of `Cincy Tech Slack`.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

 ## Moderators